This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 - A routine that searches memory to reclaim space from program segments or inactive data.

 - Part of a language's runtime system or an add-on library that automatically determines the memory that a program no longer uses, and recycles it for other use.
 Garbage collection may be assisted by the compiler, the hardware, the operating system, or any combination of the three.

-- An element that is used to control the divergence and convergence of sequence flow paths in a process and in a choreography.
+- A network point that is used to control the divergence and convergence of sequence flow paths in a process and in a choreography.